 Whitley Penn can help your company by providing audit services for each type of SOC report:

-Prepared in accordance with AT 101, SOC 2 reports provide your clients information on your controls over security, availability, processing integrity, confidentiality and privacy (Trust Services Principles).
-With these reports, you can assure your clients that their information is safe in your hands and that you are in compliance with service-level agreements and regulatory requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) and the Gramm-Leach-Bliley Act (GLBA).
+Prepared in accordance with AT-C 205, SOC 2 reports provide your clients information on your controls over security, availability, processing integrity, confidentiality and privacy (Trust Services Criteria).
+With these reports, you can assure your clients that their information is safe in your hands and that you are in compliance with service-level agreements and regulatory requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR).